 - When you wish you could escape motherhood altogether – bring it to Jesus.

 These prayers don’t need to be long or pretty or even positive.
-You can cry, vent, tell God you think life is unfair.
+You can cry, vent, and tell God you think life is unfair.
 The key is to bring it to Him.
 Then, He’ll lead you and your heart through your season.

 When we bring the burden of our life season to God, we are released from the weight of walking through it alone.Tweet